Tips for Being Empathetic When Providing Care

 Ameritech provides a holistic approach to treating patients.
 We teach students to consider the mind, spirit, emotion, environment, and body when treating patients.
 Empathy is a great way to care for the whole person.

-To learn more about our programs, please visit our website.
+To learn more about our nursing degrees, please visit our website.